Epsylene/trout/README.md

 1. Conditionals are implemented with the `if` statement in the form `if condition { ... } else { ... }`.
 The `else` block is optional and can be omitted.
 2. `while` loops are implemented with the sintax `while condition { ... }`.
 The condition is evaluated before each iteration.
 3. `for` loops are implemented with the sintax `for i=a..b..s { ... }`.
 The loop variable `i` is initialized with value `a` and incremented by `s` at the end of each iteration; the loop runs while `i < b`.
 The increment `s` is optional and defaults to 1.

+### Functions

+Functions are defined with the sintax `fn name(a, b, ...) { ... }`.
+Functions can be defined inside other functions.
+The arguments and return value of a function can be of any type, including other functions, which are passed around using their identifier.